What you must do

 You must locate all compost treatment areas on waterproof, weatherproof surfaces with sealed drainage.

 In Scotland, if you discharge anything to the water environment you may require an authorisation from SEPA.
 Some discharges are authorised if you comply with the general binding rules (GBR).
-In such cases, you do not need to apply for authorisation from SEPA.
+In such cases, you do not need to apply for authorisation from SEPA if you comply with the rules.

-You must comply with all the conditions of your authorisation, permit or consent.
+You must comply with all the conditions of your authorisation.

-You must ensure that any contaminated water or leachate is only taken off-site by a business that holds a waste carrier's registration or waste management licence or an exemption.
+You must ensure that any contaminated water or leachate is only taken off-site by a business that holds an appropriate authorisation for the activity carried out.

 You must keep all leachate separate from treated compost.
 This prevents contamination.